mstrechen/labs/README.md

 # Laboratory works from university

-Here is my collection of laboratory work.
+Here is my collection of laboratory works.
 Some of them comes with reports (ukr.).

+### Currently available subjects:
+* Computer architecture and computer networks (3d semester)

-# License
+## License

 MIT default license.